 Advantages of Mobile Website Optimization

-Observe people in any public area these days and there's a good chance you'll see someone browsing the web on a smartphone such as iPhone or Android.
-In fact, one fifth of Americans access the mobile web each day, according to a 2009 Pew Research Center report, and that number is on the rise.
-In 2010 nearly 73 million Americans accessed the web via a mobile browser - an increase of 31% from 2009, according to ComScore.
+Observe people in any public area these days and there's a good chance you'll see many of them browsing the web on a smartphone such as iPhone or Android.
+In fact, nearly two-thirds of Americans now own smartphones, which they regularly use to access the Internet for a variety of online activities, according to a 2015 Pew Research Center report.

 In order to provide this rapidly growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile web development to ensure that their website is optimized for smartphone display.
 If the growing number of mobile web users alone isn't reason enough to convince website owners to embrace the mobile web, there are also a number of advantages worth considering.

 Mobile websites are specifically designed for handheld devices - nobody wants to browse a desktop website on their smartphone!
 Research on mobile website usability shows that mobile-optimized websites significantly improve user experience and satisfaction, which makes a positive impression when it counts.

 Faster Download Speed